Thomas & Mercer | 2016

-I have to say I really liked this.
+I really liked this.
 It’s dark.
 It’s interesting.
 There are so many layers to the story, to the mystery.
 It’s never what you think it is.

-Clawing her way back to some semblance of mental health, Jude goes back to work as a Homicide detective, while trying to find new ways to just be alive.
+Clawing her way back to some semblance of stable mental health, Jude goes back to work as a Homicide detective, while trying to find new ways to just be alive.
 (Sleeping on the roof, for instance.)
 Everything about Jude is switched off after her return.
 She has no sense of humour, she is flat and unemotional.
 She doesn’t know how to exist anymore.
-And this starting point requires that the other plot elements, and secondary characters, have some A+ development.
+And this starting point requires that the plot elements, and secondary characters, have some A+ development.

-Are we investigating Jude’s abduction, or the dead girl?
+Are we investigating Jude’s abduction or the dead girl?
 Or the head in the helmet?
 Like what’s the deal with her father and brother?

-The link between all of these could have been a little bit more visible; bread crumbs should have been a bit more obvious, as not to lose the reader along the way.
+The link between all of these could have been a little bit more visible; bread crumbs should have been a bit more obvious, so as not to lose the reader along the way.

 Also, the title makes me think of this for some reason???